artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/verilatorSIM_RVfpga-PipelineSimulator/README.md

 patch.exe -p0 < Patch_src
 ```

+5. Install Verilator as explained in Appendix C of the RVfpga Getting Started Guide.

-5. Copy file ... (which you can find in ...) into ....
+6. Copy file ... (which you can find in ...) into ....

-6. In the cygwin terminal, go into folder RVfpga-sim-addons-main/RVfpga_PipelineSimulator/verilatorSIM_RVfpga-PipelineSimulator and compile the simulator by running:
+7. In the cygwin terminal, go into folder RVfpga-sim-addons-main/RVfpga_PipelineSimulator/verilatorSIM_RVfpga-PipelineSimulator and compile the simulator by running:

 ```
 make